foundation/octophant/README.md

 **Type:** `Object`

 - `title`: Title to print at the top of the file.
-- `output`: Relative path to output the settings file to.
+- `output`: Path relative to the CWD to output the settings file to.